viperproject/gobra-book/src/02/slices.md

 # Slices

 Slices provide an abstraction over a contiguous sequence of data.
-A slice has a length, a capacity, and uses an underlying array as storage.
+A slice has a length and a capacity and uses an underlying array as storage.

-In the following example, a constant `n` is added to all elements of a slice.
+A constant `n` is added to all slice elements in the following example.
 Note that the functions `len` and `cap` may be used in contracts.
 Access to slice elements is specified using [quantified permissions](./quantified-permission.md).
 We obtain permission to the slice elements on allocation, here with `make`.